Need help? Call Communications at 206-631-3002

 Irresponsible social media use can risk legal action against Highline Public Schools.

-Staff are allowed to set up social media accounts for schools, programs and departments.
-These accounts must be approved by the Communications office and staff must agree to the page/account owner requirements.
+Staff are allowed to set up social media accounts for schools, programs and departments, athletic teams, clubs and classrooms.
+These accounts must be approved by the Communications Department and staff must agree to the account owner requirements.
 Please refer to the last section of this document for guidelines and procedures.
 The following social media accounts are approved for schools, programs and departments: Facebook, Twitter, Instagram, YouTube, and Vimeo.

 The do’s and don’ts for staff use of all social media platforms: